JackyChiu/JackyChiu.github.io/README.md

 ----
 (Update Dec 1, 2015)
-Added resume section of website.
+Added resume section of website and updated project section.

 (Update Nov 4, 2015)
 Added project section of website.
 With accordins, powered by javascript.